 You can get a job without it, but it doesn't mean you're going to do your job any better

-Because it didn't prepare me to teach who I taught.
+Because it didn't prepare me to teach who I taught (a key to choosing the best course).

 Most schools don't offer much in the way of training.
 So I would not expect the school to show you how to teach.
 I would expect them to throw you into the classroom and tell you to teach.